-- 33. Click on the Export Icon and then on the Save value table (.CSV) button to save your graph. - 34.
-Click on the 6 icon to go back to the graph. - 35.
-The velocity of the cart starts from zero, increases and then decreases when the mass hanger reaches the floor. - 36.
-To calculate the acceleration of the first part, click on the Cursors icon (Solution) and select the part of the graph that represents the velocity increase of the cart.
+- 33. Save your graph. - 34.
+The velocity of the cart starts from zero, increases and then decreases when the mass hanger reaches the floor. - 35.
+To calculate the acceleration of the first part, click on the Select Zone icon and select the part of the graph that represents the velocity increase of the cart.

-- 37. Click on the Functions icon \square . - 38.
-Click on the Functions button on the left of the screen and then on the Linear fit of A button. - 39.
-Click on the Linear fit module box; you will see the linear fit equation.
+- 36. Click on the Show Functions icon $A^{+3}$ , and then click on the motion button on the left of the screen. - 37.
+Click on the Linear Fit button.

-40. At this range, the cart moves away from the sensor (because of the slotted masses) and its velocity increases, therefore the acceleration is positive.
+38. At this range, the cart moves away from the sensor (because of the slotted masses) and its velocity increases, therefore the acceleration is positive.
 The slope of the equation equals to the acceleration.